0xrhsmt/LegoTemp/README.md

 ## Sample code

-This sample code is designed to extract wallets from the GR15 dataset that have made multiple donations of relatively small amounts, specifically less than or equal to 1 dollar.
-This analysis may be useful in identifying and defending against Sybil attacks.
+This sample code is designed to extract wallets from the dataset that have made multiple GR15 donations of relatively small amounts, specifically less than or equal to $1.
+This analysis can be useful in identifying and defending against Sybil attacks.

 Follow these steps to run the sample code: